meetjn/Zerodha-end-to-end/README.md

 # Zerodha-end-to-end

-Made a landing page for Zerodha's website and in a few months I will be completing this project clone.
+Made a landing page for Zerodha's website by using HTML, CSS and JavaScript.
+Added minute details to the landing page.